Calcium (Ca) and Magnesium (Mg) are often applied to the garden together, as CalMag.

 Another use for CalMag is as a compost or worm bin amendment.
 By adding CalMag to your compost you can begin the process of breaking it down further and becoming more bioavailable.
 CalMag added to a compost bin can also eventually end up in your seedling mix, potted plants, and garden beds.
 For this reason I like infusing CalMag into my soil at the very beginning via my compost.

 It's also worth noting that worms have gizzards which rely on gritty particles to help them grind their way through food.
-Eggshell powder makes a great source of grit, which is another reason to add your CalMag straight to your compost.
+Eggshell powder makes a great source of grit, which is another reason to add your CalMag straight to your compost or worm bin.

 Regardless of whether you choose to add your CalMag to your compost pile or straight to your garden beds and planters, you'll still see the benefits in vigorous strong plant growth and fewer deficiencies.